AdamWilsonLabEDU/GEO511_2020/Project.md

 ### Final Draft

-You will have two opportunites to submit your final project and your final grade on the project will be the highest of the two submissions.

 Links to your project website will be uploaded to UBLearns at the end of the semester and posted on the course website.